 You might not want to be alone with this eggplant when you’re done cooking it!
 I’m speaking from experience here.

 You’ll be amazed when you find out how easy it is to make your own fried eggplant.

 It’s a great Meatless Monday recipe or vegetarian dinner or side dish.
 You’ll want to add it to your list of easy, go-to eggplant recipes.

 Plus, this pan fried eggplant recipe can be made gluten-free too!

 I use this recipe to make Eggplant Parmigiana!
 If you are an eggplant parm lover, you need to check it out!
 You may fall in love.

-This post contains affiliate links which means, if you make a purchase, I’ll receive a very small commission that helps pay blog expenses.
+This post contains Amazon affiliate links which means, if you make a purchase, I’ll receive a small commission but, the price you pay is the same.

 My job was to peel the garlic.
 I actually had to stop watching The Flintstones reruns and go peel garlic!
 Kids have it so easy today.

 How to Fry Eggplant with Flour